ngUpgraders/ng-forward/README.md

 ```

 ### Directive
-The `@Directive` decorator is like the `@Component` decorator, except you use `@Directive` for directives that you want to restrict to a class or attribute:
+Unlike `@Component`, `@Directive` does not create a new isolate scope by default nor does it expose your directive's controller on the scope.
+It can only be used for directives that you want to restrict to a class name or attribute:

 ```js
 import {Directive} from 'angular-decorators';